-Class size is limited to 25 students, including 15 Leadership Cohort spaces, register early!
-(Registration opens November 25th)
+Class size is limited to 25 students, including 15 Leadership Cohort spaces.

-A student registering for a cohort space must attend all Saturday sessions.
-The benefits of being a part of the Engage High School Saturday Leadership Cohort include a possible work placement at the University of Toronto Engineering Outreach during the summer and/or on PA days.
+A student registering for a cohort-space must attend all Saturday sessions.
+The benefits of being a part of the Engage High School Saturday Leadership Cohort include a possible work placement in the University of Toronto Engineering Outreach Office during the summer and/or on PA days.

 Dates & Session Descriptions

-Saturday, March 21 & Saturday, April 4, 2020Ever wonder why we sometimes have to put up with public transit delays, or what makes the CN tower so iconic besides its shape and height?
-Hop into this course and wonder no more, as we invite you to explore the inner workings of city and infrastructure planning.
-You will get the chance to uncover the qualities and characteristics of common materials, learn techniques used in modern civil engineering, and hypothesize how we can make both existing and future cities more resource-efficient, brick by brick.
+Perplexed by public transport delays?
+Curious as to what makes the CN Tower so iconic beyond its scope and stature?
+Tap on to this course, and wonder no more!
+We will expose students to the inner workings of city and infrastructure planning.
+Students will learn about the qualities behind the common materials and techniques used in modern civil engineering, and hypothesize as to how both existing and future cities can be made more resource-efficient, brick by brick.